4. EPIDEMIOLOGY AND PREVALENCE OF SEXUAL DYSFUNCTION AND DISORDERS OF MALE REPRODUCTIVE HEALTH

 4.3.1.
 Delayed ejaculation

-Due to its rarity and uncertain definitions, the epidemiology of delayed ejaculation (DE) is not clear [229].
-However, several well-designed epidemiological studies have revealed that its prevalence is around 3% among sexually active men [220,230].
-According to data from the NHSLS, 7.78% of a national probability sample of 1,246 men aged 18-59 years reported inability achieving climax or ejaculation [220].
-In a similar stratified national probability sample survey completed over 6 months among 11,161 men and women aged 16-44 years in Britain, 0.7% of men reported inability to reach orgasm [231].
-In an international survey of sexual problems among 13,618 men aged 40–80 years from 29 countries, 1.1-2.8% of men reported that they frequently experience inability to reach orgasm [232].
-Another study conducted in the United States (USA), in a national probability sample of 1,455 men aged 57-85 years, 20% of men reported inability to climax and 73% reported that they were bothered by this problem.
-[233].
-Considering the findings of these epidemiological studies and their clinical experiences, some urologists and sex therapists have postulated that the prevalence of DE may be higher among older men [234-236].
-Similar to the general population, the prevalence of men with DE is low among patients who seek treatment for their sexual problems.
-An Indian study that evaluated the data on 1,000 consecutive patients with sexual disorders who attended a psychosexual clinic demonstrated that the prevalence of DE was 0.6% and it was more frequent in elderly people with diabetes [237].
-Nazareth et al., [238] evaluated the prevalence of International Classification of Diseases 10th edition (ICD-10) diagnosed sexual dysfunctions among 447 men attending 13 general practices in London, UK and found that 2.5% of the men reported inhibited orgasm during intercourse.
-Similar to PE, there are distinctions among lifelong, acquired and situational DE [239].
-Although the evidence is limited, the prevalence of lifelong and acquired DE is estimated at 1 and 4%, respectively [240].
+Due to its rarity and uncertain definitions, the epidemiology of delayed ejaculation (DE) is not clear [202].
+However, several well-designed epidemiological studies have revealed that its prevalence is around 3% among sexually active men [197,203].
+According to data from the NHSLS, 7.78% of a national probability sample of 1,246 men aged 18-59 years reported an inability to achieve climax or ejaculation [197].
+In a similar stratified national probability sample survey completed over six months among 11,161 men and women aged 16-44 years in Britain, 0.7% of men reported an inability to reach orgasm [204].
+In an international survey of sexual problems among 13,618 men aged 40–80 years from 29 countries, 1.1-2.8% of men reported that they frequently experience inability to reach orgasm [205].
+Another study conducted in the United States (USA), in a national probability sample of 1,455 men aged 57-85 years, 20% of men reported an inability to climax and 73% reported that they were bothered by this problem.
+[206].
+Similar to PE, there are distinctions among lifelong, acquired and situational DE [207].
+Although the evidence is limited, the prevalence of lifelong and acquired DE is estimated at 1 and 4%, respectively [208].

 4.3.2.
 Anejaculation and Anorgasmia